Consecutive interpreting is often necessary in meetings where people who speak different languages are going to be present.

 Additionally, it’s important to remember that interpreting and translating are two different skill sets and assuming that your interpreter will be able to translate documents quickly and without prior notice could result in miscommunications.

 Professional consecutive interpreting is an effective and cost-efficient way to keep a meeting proceeding smoothly without leaving any audience members lost.
 Skilled consecutive interpreting by professional linguists allows meetings to proceed efficiently and helps keep all attendees up to speed.

-If time is of the essence, however, simultaneous interpreting may be a better option.
+However, if time is of the essence, simultaneous interpreting may be a better option.
 Since simultaneous interpreting does not require presenters to pause for interpretation, it allows for more time to be allotted to presentations and speeches.

 The trade-off comes in the time needed to set up conference equipment for simultaneous interpreting, so that everyone who requires interpreting services can hear it.

-If you need a little help determining whether you need simultaneous or consecutive interpreting, contact us today and we’ll be happy to help you out — after all, it’s what we’re here for.
+Don’t sweat the small stuff!
+Contact us today and we’ll be happy to assist — after all, it’s what we’re here for.